ChaabaneAnas/Global-Summit-/README.md

 ```
 1. Run: git clone https://github.com/IamYunusAli/Maed-Summit.git
-2. navigate to the project
+2. navigate to the project folder
+4. Run code .
 3. Open it with live server
+4. there u go !
 ```

 ## Authors